You are more than a number

 Artifact examples can include a high school project or paper, a community newspaper article highlighting an important achievement, a personal website, a piece on a school or community program or event that you were instrumental in creating or implementing, or a certificate of a high school or community award that was meaningful or prestigious.
 The examples for artifacts are limitless, and at the core we are asking for something that shows your passion and a unique aspect of self.

 While business plans or product ideas can be submitted, the artifact does not have to be business related.
 The goal is to give you the opportunity to showcase a unique aspect of who you are that is more than a number.

 WHO REVIEWS THE ROSS ADMISSIONS PORTFOLIO?

-This portfolio is in addition to the materials you submit with your Common Application to the University of Michigan.
+This portfolio is in addition to the materials you submit with your Common Application or Coalition Application to the University of Michigan.
 The Ross School of Business Undergraduate Admissions team conducts a separate review of your application and portfolio.

 Your application for Preferred Admission will be considered complete only after you have submitted your portfolio.

 HOW CAN I SUBMIT MY ROSS ADMISSIONS PORTFOLIO?

 The Ross Admissions Portfolio is through SlideRoom and can be submitted with your Common Application or Coalition Application.
 You will receive a link to SlideRoom through your Common Application or Coalition Application.
 There is a $5 transaction fee to submit your portfolio.
 Students receiving a fee waiver through your Common Application or Coalition Application, will also receive a fee waiver for SlideRoom.

 For technical assistance with SlideRoom, please visit support.slideroom.com.

 The portfolio will be available on August 1st.
 For questions, please contact firstname.lastname@example.org or 734-763-5796.